-As a result of the decision-making process and internal-challenge sessions, TVA has identified a composite seepage barrier as the preferred option to remediate the problems at Boone Dam, pending additional environmental review.
-A composite seepage barrier creates a positive cutoff from the reservoir and is made from non-erodible material.
-Therefore, this solution has a very low probability of a seepage connection within the reservoir recurring.
+As a result of the decision-making process and internal-challenge sessions, TVA identified a composite seepage barrier as the preferred option to remediate the problems at Boone Dam, pending additional environmental review.
+A composite seepage barrier created a positive cutoff from the reservoir and is made from non-erodible material.
+Therefore, this solution had a very low probability of a seepage connection within the reservoir recurring.

-The composite seepage barrier will consist of two components constructed in a three-stage process:
+The composite seepage barrier consisted of two components constructed in a three-stage process:

-The remediation approach is similar in concept to those used in other dams with karstic seepage issues in Kentucky and Tennessee, such as Wolf Creek Dam and Center Hill Dam.
+The remediation approach was similar in concept to those used in other dams with karstic seepage issues in Kentucky and Tennessee, such as Wolf Creek Dam and Center Hill Dam.

-Through benchmarking of projects with similar complexity and scale, TVA estimates the remediation project to return the reservoir to normal operations could require 5 to 7 years to complete.
-Additional work may be required to address seepage flows from the area east of the dam, but is not anticipated to impact reservoir levels.
-Work on the composite seepage barrier is likely to begin in early 2016.
+Through benchmarking of projects with similar complexity and scale, TVA estimated that the remediation project to return the reservoir to normal operations would require 5 to 7 years to complete.

-We are committed to taking the time to repair this dam right.
-However, TVA also understands the serious impact that this extended drawdown will have on local businesses and residents.
-We are working with the community on actions such as new ramp extensions, a new swim beach and other activities to help mitigate the extended drawdown and allow local resident to enjoy the water while work continues on Boone Dam.
-Community projects completed, underway or committed include:
+We committed to taking the time to repair this dam right.
+However, TVA also understood the serious impact that this extended drawdown had on local businesses and residents.
+We worked with the community on actions such as new ramp extensions, a new swim beach and other activities to help mitigate the extended drawdown and allow local resident to enjoy the water while work continued on Boone Dam.
+Community projects included: